krisives/d2s-format/README.md

 ### Custom Graphics

-Custom graphics are denoted by a single bit, which if set provides a 3-bit number for alternate graphics.
+Custom graphics are denoted by a single bit, which if set means a 3-bit number for the graphic index follows.
+If the bit is not set the 3-bits are not present.

 Bit | Size | Desc
 ----|------|------